search3/dApp/README.md

 ## Install and Setup meta-mask on chrome

-MAKE SURE YOU USE THE OLD VERSION OF METAMASK
+1. MAKE SURE YOU USE THE OLD VERSION OF METAMASK

-Click through to make first account (just make up random stuff for mnemonic phrases, this will be thrown away)
+2. Click through to make first account (just make up random stuff for mnemonic phrases / 123 for password, this will be thrown away)

-Then import a new account using below credentials
+3. In the top right, click button to switch accounts > Import Account

 # Execution Flow